 During the night when you sleep, the production of saliva slows down considerably.
 If you haven’t reduced or eliminated bacteria by brushing your teeth before you go to bed, bacteria can start to grow.
 Before you go to bed at night, be sure to do your toothbrush routine to minimize the foul breath in the morning.
 Don’t forget to thoroughly clean your tongue, this will help minimize bad breath when you wake up.

 Many dental practices now offer the awesome convenience of digital X-rays.
 This reduces the low radiation used to take the pictures of your mouth even more.
 To have the X-rays done, you will still have to wear a lead apron which protects the body from any radiation.
-The amount of radiation in a single dental X-ray is miniscule compared to the amount of radiation we’re exposed to outside the dental office during our lifetime.
+The amount of radiation in a single dental X-ray is minuscule compared to the amount of radiation we’re exposed to outside the dental office during our lifetime.

-Tooth Worms do not cause cavities
+Tooth Worms DO NOT cause cavities

 In the 1800s, it was believed that tooth worms were the cause of cavities.
 It was thought that the little worms made holes in the teeth and hide themselves, not to be seen beneath the surface.
 People imagined that the wiggling motion of the tooth worms caused the tooth aches.